aferrandi/dbtarzan/docs/Troubleshooting.md

 Dbtarzan reports many errors on the [log view](GUI-Structure) on the bottom of the window.
 Double-clicking on the error row opens a dialog box that shows the complete stacktrace of the exception; from there it is possible to copy the error text, so that it can be further examined or reported.
 Typically problems arise when connecting to a database for the first time.

-If this is not enough you can see additional errors and logs running the executable file from the command line, if it is possible, or running the one-jar version with "java -jar dbtarzan_XXX-one-jar.jar".
+If this is not enough you can see additional errors and logs running the executable file from the command line, if it is possible, or running the one-jar version with "java -jar dbtarzan-XXX-assembly.jar".

 If you have any non-trivial problem, please report it as an [issue](https://github.com/aferrandi/dbtarzan/issues).